Marfa Gay Guide – Vacations and Gay Weddings in Marfa and Big Bend NP

 Marfa has held a special place in the heart of nonconformists and free spirits for decades, some say as far back as 1955, when director George Stevens’ cinematic epic Giant immortalized the town, employing a raft of LGBT icons for the purpose, including Rock Hudson, Liz Taylor, James Dean, and Sal Mineo.
+The cast and crew stayed at the 1920s-era Hotel Paisano, which is filled with memorabilia and photos related to the film and remains one of the most atmospheric places in town to stay and eat.
 The community began drawing creative outsiders at an accelerated pace in the 1970s, when the late minimalist artist Donald Judd started purchasing hangars, railroad warehouses, and other Marfa buildings and installing large-scale artworks in and around them.

 Ever since, this town of about 2,000 situated nearly a mile above sea level in the Chihuahuan Desert has evolved into an enormously popular getaway among painters, foodies, photographers, hikers, hipsters, and gays.
 “If you invite people to a wedding in Marfa, Texas,” says owner Buck Johnston of the local Wrong Store art gallery, “you can count on everybody to come.
 It happens all the time—couples invite 200 people thinking only 120 will show, but they all do.
 It’s a destination—you get to go to a wedding, but you also get to go to Chinati, Big Bend.”